stich86/UF-Instant-Mod/README.md

 The stick with original firmware and without any other modification, use an u-Boot env called `bootlimit` that is configured with a value of 10.
 There is another variable called `bootcount`, this one is increased on each CPU reset.
 When `bootlimit == bootcount`, u-Boot format partition `mtd3` and tries to download new configuration from tftpboot.
 With the modified firmware, that is using `mtd3` for configuration, create a little headache.

-To avoid this problem there are two solution:
+To avoid this problem there are two solutions:

 1 - reset `bootcount` env on each boot of Linux OS, adding the command `nv setenv bootcount 0` on `rc35` file\
 2 - disable `bootlimit` env setting it to `0`.
 Can be done with command `nv set bootlimit 0` on Linux OS\